botaojia/pygame/README.md

 1. source code

 All python source code, images, sound resources are in the following folder pcc/source.
+To run scripts, python and pygame need to be installed.
+Then execute pcc/source/pencilJet.py.

 2. a windows executable